JesusGuti/Javascript/Midudev Projects/0x-wordle-clone/README.md

     - Enter keyboard ✅
     - Erase keyboard ✅
 - Animation when a letter is written ✅
-- Animations when the word is completed
+- Animation when the word is completed ✅
+- Animation when the word is correct
 - Add Win event
 - Add game over event
 - Add definition of the word modal